Can CBD Help With Cholesterol?

 CBD oil may be used to manage cholesterol levels.
 It has suggested health benefits, like regulating heart health and preventing stroke.

-It is important to ask for a trusted physician’s advice before using any CBD product.
+It is important to ask for a trusted physician’s advice before using any CBD product and never self-diagnose or self-treat.

 - Jadoon, K. A., Ratcliffe, S. H., Barrett, D. A., Thomas, E. L., Stott, C., Bell, J. D., O’Sullivan, S. E., & Tan, G. D. (2016).
 Efficacy and Safety of Cannabidiol and Tetrahydrocannabivarin on Glycemic and Lipid Parameters in Patients With Type 2 Diabetes: A Randomized, Double-Blind, Placebo-Controlled, Parallel Group Pilot Study.
 Diabetes care, 39(10), 1777–1786. https://doi.org/10.2337/dc16-0650